The Student Room GroupThe Student Room Group

 • Learn to collaborate and thrive as an adult nurse across and within multidisciplinary teams to coordinate safe, evidenced-based care delivery.

-• All home learners can apply for a minimum payment from the government of £5,000 for each year of degree study.
+• All eligible learners on this course can apply for a minimum payment from the government of £5,000 per year.
 You can apply for additional payments if you incur childcare costs.

 • 50% of your learning will take place in diverse practice-based learning environments where you will apply your theoretical knowledge to the real world.